GangaMegha/Deep-Learning/README.md

 ## 2 : CNN :
       Implementation of a Convolutional Neural Network using Tensorflow (used to train Fashion MNIST Dataset)

+## 3 : Word Embeddings :
+	Scaped data from over 30 websites to successfully construct a corpus of nearly 15 million words in Malayalam Language.
+A comparitive study was conducted on the performance of existing word2vec models on this corpus and developed evaluation metrics and test cases were tested.

-## 4 : seq2seq :
+## 4 : seq2seq (Weather data summariser):
-		Implementation of Encoder-Decoder based model with and without Attention mechanism using uni-directional and bi-directional LSTM cells on Weather Gov Dataset.
+		Implementation of Encoder-Decoder based model for table summarisation with and without Attention mechanism using uni-directional and bi-directional LSTM cells on Weather Gov Dataset.

 ## 5 : RBM and Gibbs Sampling :
       Implementaion of Restricted Boltzmann machine and Gibbs sampling using python.
 The dataset utilised is yet again Fashion MNIST.